darkgrue/Ubiquiti-DNSCrypt-Proxy-2-Configuration-Scripts/README.md

 Pay attention to the sites directory name, but if you're using the default site, the path below should be correct.
 Also note the configuration below adds in the configuration stanza for the UPNP service to allow mutiple XBoxes to connect to XBox Live without fighting over Port 3074, as they're prone to.
 It's not at all necessary for DNSCRYPT to work, but it's handy to have if you have an XBox.

 **/srv/unifi/data/sites/default/config.gateway.json**

+This is a JSON fragment to set the necessary parameters on the USG when it's provisioned.
+It may need to be edited for your environment (e.g. IP addresses).

 Once the `config.gateway.json` file is on the CloudKey in the correct directory, force the USG to reprovision, and you should be good to go.